10 Movie Remakes That Are Better Than The Original

-The movies on this list were selected according to audience and critical reception via Rotten Tomatoes and Metacritic (where available) along with awards won.
+The films on this list were selected according to audience and critical reception via Rotten Tomatoes and Metacritic (where available) along with awards won.
+If two films were equally matched in reviews, we went with the movie more fans are familiar with today.

+From oldest to newest, here are 10 films that are better than its original.

 “The Maltese Falcon” (1941)